 Our Environmental Monitoring Plans have identified proposed mitigation measures should the drought monitoring identify any adverse impacts as a result of implementing a drought action.
-These would be considered and implemented, depending on feasiability, and include, but are not limited to:
+These would be considered and implemented, depending on feasibility, and include, but are not limited to;

-- Return to licensed abstraction, if there is evidence of ecological distress, and/or if reduced flows are considered to be having serious detrimental environmental consequences on affected water bodies - Translocation of protected species (flora and fauna) to aid recovery from low flows/drying) due to abstraction. - Fish rescue and relocation should fish become trapped above or below river structures or other barriers to connectivity
+- Return to recent actual abstraction, if there is evidence of ecological distress, and/or if reduced flows are considered to be having serious detrimental environmental consequences on affected water bodies (noting that this would not have an immediate effect on stream flows). - Translocation of protected species (flora and fauna) to aid recovery if localised effects (low flows/drying) due to abstraction occur.
+If species are present upstream of identified impacts then natural downstream recolonisation could be relied upon.

-- Habitat modification to concentrate remaining flow within the stream channel. - Consideration of requirements for installation of fish refugia within the watercourses. - Habitat restoration to remedy any impacts that are observed to have occurred.
+- Fish rescue and relocation should fish become trapped above or below river structures or other barriers to connectivity during drought action implementation. - Habitat modification to concentrate remaining flow within the stream channel. - Consider requirements for installation of fish refugia within the watercourses in consultation with the Environment Agency. - Funding of appropriate reasonable measures (e.g. habitat restoration) could be considered to remedy any impacts that are observed to have occurred